Money and Marriage Statistics – 20 Interesting Facts

 (Source: American Psychological Association)

-This is likely because assets provide financial security and stability, which are essential for a happy marriage.
-Without assets, couples may feel insecure and anxious about their future, leading to conflict and eventually divorce.
+Assets likely provide essential financial security and stability for happy marriages.
+Without assets, couples may feel insecure and anxious about their future, leading to conflict and eventual divorce.

 19. 41% of those married five years or less say they felt pressured to go into debt for their wedding, with about 54% of married couples married five years or less saying some expenses were covered with a credit card